 Born and raised in Pittsfield, Marianne earned an associate degree from BCC and is currently attending MCLA to earn a bachelor’s degree.
 In addition, she is taking courses through The American College to become a Certified Financial Planner™.
-She currently volunteers with Berkshire County Elder Services in their Money Management Program and has volunteered with Elizabeth Freeman’s Money School program and has been a money mentor at Miss Halls School in January.
-She is a member of Berkshire County Estate Planning Council and Estate Planning Council of Hamden County.
-As a dual employee for both Lee Bank and October Mountain Financial Advisors in Lee, she has been with the firms for 18 months as Assistant Vice President of Banking and Trust Services which dovetails with her role in client services with October Mountain Financial Advisors.
+She currently volunteers with Berkshire County Elder Services in their Money Management Program and has volunteered with Elizabeth Freeman’s Money School program and has been a money mentor at Miss Halls School.
+She is a board member of Berkshire County Estate Planning Council and a member of Estate Planning Council of Hamden County.
+As a dual employee for both Lee Bank and October Mountain Financial Advisors in Lee, she has been with the firms for over 3 years and is a Vice President of Private Banking and Trust Services which dovetails with her role in client services with October Mountain Financial Advisors.